MarinKatava/nsoft-task/README.md

 **Service-b:** go to `*...\service-b\src\main\resources\application.properties*` file and copy the basic rabbitmq properties from service-a.
 Define your url, username and password in MySQL properties.

-Run commands:
+Go to the terminal and do `mvn clean install`.

+Run next commands in terminal:
 ```
 docker build . -t service-b

 docker run --name service-b --link mysql_container -d service-b
 ```
-Docker image and container for service-a are done.
+Docker image and container for service-b are done.
 Service-b container is linked to mysql_container.